simon-bourne/rust-bandit-lang/Language.md

     ExplicitlyQuantifiedPair : forall f s. {first : f, second : s} -> Self (f, s)
 ```

 Type constructors are namespaced under their type.
-For example, `MySum.EmptyVariant`.
+For example, `MySum::EmptyVariant`.

 GADTs are not very easy to map to Rust.
 For example, the `Equal` variant needs to be expanded to include a variant for each type sent to `Equal` (or alternatively, erase the type via a boxed `dyn` trait).